 From the moment you bring your Shorkie into your home, they’re quickly going to become a part of the family.

 Both the breeds that make up the Shorkie are well-known for being extremely attached to their owners and family members, and eager to please them.

-Shih Tzu’s are happiest when they’re right by their owner’s side, whether it’s sitting in their owner’s lap during the day, or sleeping by their feet at night.
+They are happiest when they’re right by their owner’s side.
+Whether it’s sitting in their owner’s lap during the day, or sleeping by their feet at night.

-Training your Shorkie can be a very rewarding experience if you’re patient enough to stick with the process.
+Training your Shorkie can be a very rewarding experience.

 Both dogs are extremely intelligent, and as mentioned before, have strong personalities that can lead to bouts of stubbornness.